Satellite nV System Commands

 Usage Guidelines

-To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
-If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.
+• To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
+If the user group assignment is prevents command usage, contact your AAA administrator.

 Examples